nevakrien/nllb_translation/README.md

 getting the best I can from the translation model using some extra tricks seems 4-bit works perfectly fine so we use that on gpu and then we can get a lot of beams going and its really good.

+##
+seems like spliting the text properly is the most important thing here thinking how to do that now